Anupama Aura Gurung

-Anupama Aura Gurung (अनुपमा गुरुङ) (born 16 August 1988) is Miss Nepal Earth 2011.
+Anupama Aura Gurung (अनुपमा गुरुङ) (born 16 August 1988) is a Singaporean-Nepalese model and beauty pageanttitleholder who won Miss Nepal Earth 2011.

 She represented Nepal in Miss Earth 2011 which was held on 12 November 2011 in Pattaya, Thailand.

 Early life

 Anupama Aura Gurung, real name Anupama Gurung, was born on 16 August 1988, Singapore to a Gurkha Contingent officer and lived in Singapore till she was 21.
 Gurung spent her secondary school years at Geylang Methodist Secondary School where she was vice-captain of the softball team.
 She enjoys public speaking and hosting events.
 She manages to speak English fluently, Nepali conversationally and some Mandarin.